 Startup Greater Peoria

-Guides is a mentor connection program specifically for scalable startups.
-The purpose of Guides is to match entrepreneurs and founders with people in the community with specific experience or specific area of expertise.
+Guides is a decentralized mentor connection program for startups to access the collective brainpower of Greater Peoria.
+The purpose of Guides is to match founders (and management teams of startups) with people in the Greater Peoria business community who have specific experience or a specific area of expertise.

 Small Business Development Center